 Similarly, Russia must conduct a foreign policy on twenty-first-century terms.

 Instead of chaotic action dictated by nostalgia and prejudice, we will carry out an intelligent domestic and foreign policy based on purely pragmatic aims.

-Lastly, Medvedev pledges to restore the country’s proud military by purchasing thirty ballistic land- and sea-based missiles, five Iskander missile systems, about three hundred modern armoured vehicles, thirty helicopters, 28 combat aircraft, three nuclear-powered submarines, one corvette-class battleship and eleven spacecraft.
+Lastly, Medvedev pledged to restore the Russian military by purchasing thirty ballistic land- and sea-based missiles, five Iskander missile systems, about 300 armored vehicles, thirty helicopters, 28 combat aircraft, three nuclear-powered submarines, one battleship and eleven spacecraft.

 “All this simply has to be done,” according to Medvedev.

 Only one thing he didn’t mention: how Russia will pay for it all.